 The Best Thank You to the Doctor Is Your Smile

-- A public reading of the Hippocratic Oath took place by medical students and professionals.
-This was to remind their colleagues and patients of the importance of up keeping this oath.
-Recordings of this were made and shared on TI Lithuania’s website.Awareness raising
+- A public reading of the Hippocratic Oath took place by medical students and professionals as a reminder of the values and ethical standards that doctors uphold.
+Recordings of this reading were published on TI Lithuania’s website.Awareness raising